-Partition of an estate refers to the division of the total assets, or liabilities, between beneficiaries.
+Partition of an Italian estate refers to the division of assets and liabilities between beneficiaries

-It should be noted that each co-heir has the right to request the partition of an estate at any time following the testator’s death, unless otherwise stipulated by the testator in their Will.
+At this point, it should be noted that each co-heir has the right to request the partition of an estate at any time following the death of the deceased, unless otherwise stipulated in a will.

-All co-heirs, or their successors (legatees), must take part in the partition.
-Failure of one or more beneficiaries to participate in the partition, renders their rights invalid and this cannot be rectified later by absent co-heirs.
+As a result, all co-heirs, or their successors (legatees), must take part in the partition of an estate.
+Failure of one or more beneficiaries to participate, will render their rights invalid.
+As a matter of fact, absentee co-heirs cannot later rectify this.

 According to Italian legislation, the partition of an estate can be executed through three methods:

 In order to convert co-heirs’ legitimate rights to a quota of the estate into rights on single assets from the estate, an amicable partition can be made.
 This would be in the form of a contract.
 The contract then ensures that the value of the assets individually assigned (known as de facto quotas) equate to the value of the joint ownership quotas.